-At skinflint, we take great joy in finding unusual and beautifully made vintage and industrial lighting both at home (like these grey enamelled pendants above, salvaged from a 1950's electrical substation in the UK's Northwest) and abroad.
+At skinflint, we take great joy in finding unusual and beautifully made vintage and industrial lighting both at home and abroad.
 In a time before mass-market manufacturing, lights and light fittings were constructed to last and designed with timeless attention to detail.
 Our refurbishment process means that these pieces (which have often already lasted one lifetime), can offer another lifetime of use in an unanticipated setting.

 Lighting is fundamental to not only home design but wellbeing too.
 We all know how tired or even depressed being in a gloomy, poorly lit room can feel, or even worse - the discomfort of a garishly bright one.
 However, we rarely appreciate a perfectly lit ambience because it is just that, so unnoticeably perfect that we relax and enjoy whatever it is we intend to do in that space.

 So let’s start with room lighting 101.
 You may have heard interior designers talking about layering ambient, task and accent lighting - this is the key to getting it right.

 Ambient lighting is your background or overhead lighting.
 Soft diffuse light works well to help avoid glare or shadows.

 Task lighting could be your kitchen worktop lighting or a posable focused lamp next to your favourite reading chair or desk.